OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 To preview the integrated spam-reporting feature in Outlook on Windows, you must install Version 2307 (Build 16626.10000) or later.
 Then, join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/Windows) and select the **Beta Channel** option to access Office beta builds.

 > [!TIP]
-> If you're unable to select the channel used by your Outlook client, see [Let users choose which Microsoft 365 Insider channel to install on Windows devices](/deployoffice/insider/deploy/user-choice?fbclid=IwAR3VzO4_HySIoNw735IZSRVBLQm_s83Cje4arT7kviE7HwaOoQYHPI0tF04).
+> If you're unable to choose a channel in your Outlook client, see [Let users choose which Microsoft 365 Insider channel to install on Windows devices](/deployoffice/insider/deploy/user-choice?fbclid=IwAR3VzO4_HySIoNw735IZSRVBLQm_s83Cje4arT7kviE7HwaOoQYHPI0tF04).

 ## Set up your environment